 In these examples, the guarantee or possibility of a reward causes an increase in the behaviour.
 This method of training allows the dog to freely decide to participate.

 There is no force or coercion.

-- Family members willing to attend (where possible we recommend the whole family comes along – see below for young children)
+- Family members willing to attend (where possible we recommend the whole family attends the sessions – see below for young children)

 - SOFT treats (See Below for full explanation)

 Acceptable Collars & Leads